withastro/astro/GOVERNANCE.md

 - New name color on Discord: **light blue**.
 - Invitations to contributor-only events, sticker drops, and the occasional swag drop.

 #### Responsibilities

-This role does not require any extra responsibilities or time commitment.
+This role does not require any extra responsibilities nor time commitment.
 We hope you stick around and keep participating!

-If you're interested in reaching the next level and becoming a Maintainer, you can begin to explore some of those responsibilities in the next section.
+If you're interested in reaching the next level and becoming a **Maintainer**, you can begin to explore some of those responsibilities in the [next section](#level-2-l2---maintainer).

 #### Nomination Process